 Shopping for health insurance is much easier when you know what questions to ask.
 When it comes to health coverage, everyone has different needs and preferences.
 We can help you figure out what type of plan you want, how to find a balance of cost and coverage, and what other benefits you should consider.

 How do I choose the right plan?

 Understanding the features of a health plan can help you pick the right plan.
 This video walks you through a few of the basic questions to explore, such as:

 - Is it important for you to be able to see doctors out of network or without referrals?
 If so, then you may want to look into PPO plans.
 If it’s not a top priority, then you may want an HMO plan – you’ll pick a primary care physician to coordinate your care and get a network of providers to choose from.

 - Are you trying to save money on health care costs?
 If so, opt for a plan with a higher deductible that can be used with a health savings account to save tax-free dollars for qualified medical expenses.
 Or look for a plan with a tiered network – you’ll save money when you visit certain doctors and hospitals.
 This works best if your providers are already in the lowest-cost tier, or if you don’t mind switching.

 The best way to shop for health insurance is to get a better understanding of the individual and family plans that are available.
-The Affordable Care Act requires all plans to be organized by the level of coverage they offer – platinum, gold, silver, or bronze.
+The Affordable Care Act requires all plans to be organized by the level of coverage they offer.
 There’s also a catastrophic coverage plan available for people under 30, or for those who qualify for a special exemption.
 All plans cover the same essential health benefits – the difference is what you pay in monthly premium and out-of-pocket costs when you need care.